TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

  }
 ```

 There is one disadvantage, though.
-In case of command rename, the configs that use the command have to updated too <em class="fas fa-fw fa-times text-danger fa-lg"></em>
+In case of command rename, the configs that use the command have to updated too ❌

 Is it a good trade-off?
 I don't know.